 Beekeepers often mark the queen bee with non-toxic acrylic paint so she can immediately be spotted and, in some cases, sold.
 Beekeepers who are not just keeping a hive for the honey, comb, or for pollination of crops, engage in breeding of queens for profit.

-Most often, beekeepers who mark queen with paint use a color-coded system so they can identify the origin year of the hive royal.
+Most often, beekeepers who mark queens with paint use a color-coded system so they can identify the origin year of the hive royal.
 This process helps a beekeeper know when a queen is getting old and a new one will need to be introduced into the hive.

 Queen Bee Color Marking Guide